 “That the Wealth of a Nation is the common Benefit of its Neighbors, and that where Commerce flourishes, the People neither merit Envy, nor are to be feared.”

 Other writers had, long before Smith, attacked mercantilism, and some time passed before the importance of Smith’s work was acknowledged.
-The popularity of Smith’s work from the early nineteenth century coincided with the rise of the commercial and industrial bourgeoisie, and a growth in political economy literature.
+The popularity of Smith’s work from the early nineteenth century coincided with the rise of the commercial and industrial bourgeoisie and growth in political economy literature.
 The Classical Economists, most notably David Ricardo and James Mill, broadly subscribed to Smith’s principles but for Ginzberg there was a conceptual gap between them.
 Whereas Smith described the great philosophical principles governing human society and relations within the context of a dynamic and expanding capitalist economy, the Classical Economists devoted their time addressing concerns relating to the “business economy of their own day” (p.167).
 Ginzberg argues that these later economists incorrectly believed Smith’s work to be primarily concerned with defending private enterprise, free-market capitalism, when in fact Smith “was not an economist of modern industrialism” (p.148).
-By painting a grim picture of the industrial system and the deviations and distortions of laissez-faire perpetrated by Smith’s acolytes, Ginzberg draws a clear distinction between the nuanced moralistic and philosophical aspects of Smith’s work and the more hard-nosed ideology of the nineteenth century practitioners of the ‘dismal science,’ who despite believing themselves to be preaching Smith’s “gospel” were “false prophets” (p.168).
+By painting a grim picture of the industrial system and the deviations and distortions of laissez-faire perpetrated by Smith’s acolytes, Ginzberg draws a clear distinction between the nuanced moralistic and philosophical aspects of Smith’s work and the more hard-nosed ideology of the nineteenth-century practitioners of the ‘dismal science,’ who despite believing themselves to be preaching Smith’s “gospel” were “false prophets” (p.168).

 “The use to which Adam Smith was put by the avaricious capitalists resulted in the reformers’ antagonism towards him.
 His true character was lost in the battle over property rights and class privileges” (pp. 200-1).